apache/cordova-docs/docs/en/edge/guide/overview/index.md

 # Overview

-Cordova is an open-source mobile development framework.
+Apache Cordova is an open-source mobile development framework.
 It allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.
 Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's sensors, data, and network status.

+Apache Cordova graduated in October 2012 as a top level project within the Apache Software Foundation (ASF).
+Through the ASF, future Cordova development will ensure open stewardship of the project.
+It will always remain free and open source under the Apache License, Version 2.0.
+Visit [cordova.apache.org](http://cordova.apache.org) for more information.

-Use Cordova if you are:
+Use Apache Cordova if you are:

 * a mobile developer and want to extend an application across more than one platform, without having to re-implement it with each